xrrocha/word-scrambler/README.md

 your way to become a fulfilled Kotlin developer.

 Kotlin has gained traction in the Android world, thanks in no small part to Google's endorsement of it as their preferred Android language.
-Kotlin is also gaining lots of traction in the backend as well with Spring openly supporting its use.
+Kotlin has also gained lots of traction in the backend as well with Spring openly supporting its use.

 Beyond the JVM, Kotlin also [compiles to native binaries](https://kotlinlang.org/docs/reference/native-overview.html) (via [LLVM](https://llvm.org/)) as well as [to Javascript](https://kotlinlang.org/docs/reference/js-overview.html).